asconix/rfcs/rfcs/0057-secrets-for-services.md

-The resolution and location of the secrets is decided by the implementation and should be of little concern to the user as it could potentially change if other private locations besides `/tmp` becomes available.
+The resolution and location of the secrets is decided by the implementation and should be of little concern to the user as it could potentially change if other private locations besides `/tmp` become available.
 It is still possible to point to the file locations, but is less convenient and would not result in build time errors when wrong paths are specified - thus the arguments add a little bit of convenience and safety, aside from the indirection